 Can small businesses benefit from creating ICPs and buyer personas?

 Yes.
 Small businesses with limited resources often benefit the most.
 These frameworks help you stop wasting time on poor-fit prospects.
-Even basic versions with 3–5 key attributes and 2–3 personas will significantly improve your marketing results.
+Even basic versions with 3–5 key attributes and 2–3 personas can sharpen your marketing results.

 How often should I update my ICP and buyer personas?

-Review them at least once a year with lighter updates every quarter.
+Do a full review once a year and lighter check-ins every quarter.
 Major business changes, like new products or entering new markets, should trigger immediate reviews.
 Treat them as living documents that evolve with your customers and market.

 Start with your ICP to establish which organizations offer the best potential.
 This gives context for your persona development.
 Once you know which companies to target, you can focus on understanding the key decision-makers within those organizations.